taocpp/PEGTL/doc/Embedding.md

 ```

-## Embedding the PEGTL in library interfaces
+## Embedding in Library Interfaces

-In case the PEGTL headers are included in the headers of your library,
+When PEGTL headers are included in headers of a library, setting the namespace
-setting `TAOCPP_PEGTL_NAMESPACE` is not sufficient.
-Both copies of the PEGTL
+to a unique name via `TAOCPP_PEGTL_NAMESPACE` is not sufficient since both the
-would use `TAOCPP_PEGTL_NAMESPACE` for the symbols as well as the identical
-names for internal macros and include guards.
-Our solution to this problem is
-as simple as it is efficient: The embedded copy needs to replace all occurrences
-of the string `TAOCPP_PEGTL_` with a different (and unique) prefix.
-On a unix-shell,
+application's and the library's copy of the PEGTL use the same macro names.

+In this case it is necessary to change the prefix of all macros of the embedded
+PEGTL from `TAOCPP_PEGTL_` to another unique string in order to prevent macros
-the following command will achieve this:
+from clashing.
+In a Unix-shell, the following command will achieve this:

 ```sh
 $ sed -i 's/TAOCPP_PEGTL_/MYLIB_PEGTL_/g' $(find -name '[^.]*.[hc]pp')
 ```

-Run the above command from the directory, where the embedded PEGTL is stored.
+Rhe above command needs to run from the top-level directory of the embedded PEGTL.
-Afterwards, don't forget to set `MYLIB_PEGTL_NAMESPACE` or, alternatively,
-modify `include/tao/pegtl/config.hpp`.
+Additionally, `MYLIB_PEGTL_NAMESPACE` needs to be set as explained above;
+alternatively `include/tao/pegtl/config.hpp` can be directly modified.

-A practical example of how the result looks like can be found in our
+A practical example of how the result looks like can be found in our own
 header-only [JSON library](https://github.com/taocpp/json/).

 Copyright (c) 2017 Dr. Colin Hirsch and Daniel Frey